6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 If you avoid the dentist because of fear or anxiety, you can neglect your dental health.
 The longer you wait, the worse your dental problems will get.
 Even if you brush and floss daily, plaque will form in your mouth where these tools cannot reach.
 Eventually, plaque will harden into a substance called tartar.

-Tooth cavities will form that will damage and weaken your teeth.
+Tooth cavities will form, damaging and weakening your teeth.
 Gum disease can easily develop when bacteria hide along the gum line.
 If you go a long time without dental care, you risk tooth and bone loss.

 While you may fear pain from dental treatment, you are more likely to feel pain as your dental problems worsen.
 If you let gum and tooth decay worsen, you can experience chronic pain.
 You will be more sensitive to treatment once you develop these problems.